limafresh/Brushshe/README.md

 ### Effects
 Blur, detail, contour, grayscale, inversion and other.
 Not work on GIF images.
 ### My Gallery
 Window showing images drawn in Brushshe and "saved to gallery".
 Images from the gallery are stored in `<user_home_folder>/Pictures/Brushshe Images` or `<user_home_folder>/Brushshe Images` on some minimalistic Linux distributions.
-For saving there is a button "Save to gallery" in toolbar and hotkey Ctrl+S.
 ### Dark theme
 There is a system, light and dark theme.
 ### Rotate